-1. A petition Sponsor or group who receives contributions or makes expenditures in excess of five-hundred dollars (\$500) for purposes of expressly advocating the passage or defeat of an initiative must file a statement of organization as a Ballot Question Committee with the Arkansas Ethics Commission.
+1. A petition Sponsor or group who receives contributions or makes expenditures in excess of five-hundred dollars (\$500) for purposes of expressly advocating the passage or defeat of an initiative measure must file a statement of organization as a Ballot Question Committee with the Arkansas Ethics Commission.
 A petition Sponsor or group who receives contributions or makes expenditures in excess of five-hundred dollars (\$500) for purposes of expressly advocating the passage or defeat of a referendum must file a statement of organization as a Legislative Question Committee.
-A Ballot Question Committee and a Legislative Question Committee must also file financial reports directly with the Ethics Commission every month.
-Financial reports are likewise required to be filed by an individual spending his or her own personal funds.
-A copy of the Statement of Organization can be found at the end of this booklet beginning on page 56.
-Please see the Ethics Commission's website for a copy of the current forms required to be filed by a Ballot Question Committee or Legislative Question Committee.
-Forms are also available by contacting the Arkansas Ethics Commission.
+Ballot Question Committees and Legislative Question Committees must also file financial reports directly with the Ethics Commission every month.
+Financial reports must also be filed by an individual spending his or her own personal funds.
+A copy of the Statement of Organization can be found at the end of this booklet beginning on page 58.
+Please see the Ethics Commission's website at www.arkansasethics.com for a copy of the current forms required to be filed by a Ballot Question Committee or Legislative Question Committee.
+Forms are also available by contacting the Arkansas Ethics Commission at (501) 324-9600 or (800) 422-7773.

-2. Prior to circulating the petition and gathering signatures, a Sponsor of a statewide initiative or referendum petition must file a copy of the petition as it will be circulated to the Secretary of State.
+2. Prior to circulating the petition and gathering signatures, a Sponsor of a statewide initiative or referendum petition must file a copy of the petition as it will be circulated with the Secretary of State.
 This filing must include the full text of the measure, the popular name, and the ballot title.
-The Secretary of State will return a file-marked copy of this original draft to the sponsor, at which point the sponsor may begin circulating the petition.
+The Secretary of State will return a file-marked copy of this original draft to the Sponsor, at which point the Sponsor may begin circulating the petition.